 - Soy sauce – a staple in our camping kit

-- Fish sauce – not a great thing to travel with, especially in a hot country, so buy a small bottle or use a couple of mashed up anchovies instead
+- Fish sauce (or vegan fish sauce) – not a great thing to travel with, especially in a hot country, so buy a small bottle

 - Lime juice